Luke – Jesus Cares for Those That Are Neglected

 The Pharisees criticized Jesus Christ for attending a party that was organized by Matthew the chief tax collector.
 Everyone – including Jesus and Matthew’s colleagues was enjoying the moment, but the Pharisees showed up to express their rage against Jesus.

-The Pharisees labeled Jesus an immoral teacher who spend time with sinners.
+The Pharisees labeled Jesus as an immoral teacher who spends time with sinners.
 However, Jesus corrected the Pharisees and said,

 “Those who are well have no need of a physician, but those who are sick.
 I have not come to call the righteous, but sinners, to repentance” (Luke 5:31-32).

 Jesus cares for all people.
 Christians must learn from Jesus who cares.